Did Russians really penetrate Florida's election systems? Maybe

 A February report by the left-leaning Center for American Progress gave Florida an "F" grade for election security, one of only five states that received a failing grade.
 Florida was one of 21 states notified by DHS that it had been targeted by hackers in the 2016 election.

 NBC's sources declined to provide the exact details of what Nelson was attempting to describe, because they remain classified.
 They said Nelson was talking about intelligence related to ongoing repercussions stemming from a 2016 hack of a Florida elections vendor, VR Systems, based in Tallahassee.
-They said the intelligence had been described to Nelson by Republican Richard Burr of North Carolina, the chairman of the Senate intelligence committee, and Mark Warner of Virginia, the ranking Democrat.
+They said the intelligence had been described to Nelson by Sens.
+Richard Burr, R-N.C., the chairman of the Senate intelligence committee, and Mark Warner of Virginia, the ranking Democrat.

 The NSA report didn't name the company but it described some of its products, making clear which company was being referenced, the Intercept reported.
 VR Systems Chief Operating Officer Ben Martin did not respond to a request for comment.